mrrk8879/Painting-SQL-Project/README.md

 ## **Results**

-Analyzed over 147,000 records and successfully solved 22 complex queries using SQL.
+1. Analyzed over 147,000 records and successfully solved 22 complex queries using SQL.

-Identified key insights, such as the most popular museums and artists, pricing discrepancies, and the most popular painting styles.
+2. Identified key insights, such as the most popular museums and artists, pricing discrepancies, and the most popular painting styles.

-Improved the quality of data through duplicate removal and validation of museum information.
+3. Improved the quality of data through duplicate removal and validation of museum information.

-Future Enhancements
+## **Future Enhancements**

-Automating data validation steps before querying the dataset.
+1. Automating data validation steps before querying the dataset.

-Adding visualizations of the insights gained through the SQL queries.
+2. Adding visualizations of the insights gained through the SQL queries.

-Expanding the dataset to include more detailed artist information, such as biographical details and influences.
+3. Expanding the dataset to include more detailed artist information, such as biographical details and influences.

-How to Use
+## **How to Use**

-Clone this repository to your local machine.
+1. Clone this repository to your local machine.

-Import the provided dataset into your PostgreSQL database.
+2. Import the provided dataset into your PostgreSQL database.

-Execute the provided SQL queries to reproduce the analysis.
+3. Execute the provided SQL queries to reproduce the analysis.

+This project demonstrated my skills in database management, SQL querying, and data analysis to generate actionable insights from large datasets.
+Let me know if you have any questions about the queries or the analysis!